[working titles]: Hermann of Reichenau

 Performed by expert early music ensemble THEOTOKOS

 Hermann of Reichenau, or “Herman the Disabled” (1013-1054), was an astonishing figure of the central Middle Ages.
 Most likely suffering from cerebral palsy, the quadriplegic Hermann was confined to a chair for his entire life, which he spent in the island monastery of Reichenau.
-In spite of his disability, Hermann became one of the most impressive intellectuals of his day, studying and teaching astronomy, history, rhetoric, and mathematics—something like a Stephen-Hawking figure of the 11th century.
+Hermann became one of the most impressive intellectuals of his day, studying and teaching astronomy, history, rhetoric, and mathematics.
 But Hermann was perhaps best known for his musicianship, as a composer for his fellow monks, and creator of “the sweetest melodies ever heard”.

 To the few people who know Hermann today, most know him as the putative author of the hymn Salve Regina, still sung every day by monks, clerics, and laypeople all around the world.
 But Hermann was a prolific composer, and among his many compositions there survive three “historia”: lives of saints told through music, in the form of the Divine Office.
 These vivid compositions are essentially medieval opera, full of dynamic melodies and built-in drama, devoted to specific saints and performed as a celebration on their official feast days.